brimdata/rayzar/README.md

 ## incremental deployment model

-Supposing you had an existing deployment of stored data that was accessed by Ray, you could conceivably index this existing data with zar and add a search capability to any jobs that traverse the stored data file by file using the zar-find actor from this example.
-In fact, zar find could be parallelized by providing a different zar root to search for the set of files under that root that match.
+If you have an existing set of data accessible by Ray, you could conceivably index this data with zar and add a search capability to any jobs that traverse the stored data file by file using the zar-find actor from this example.
 Then, any existing code that processed batches of files using ray/zar would then simply process the subset of files that matched the search.
 And since the search runs very fast by consulting index tables, the job would speed up very dramatically